-This easy shortcut for making box cushions (like our DIY pet beds) has a natural curve for plush loft, clean front pattern, and less waste in seams and offcuts than a fully boxed gusset.
+This easy shortcut for making box cushions has a natural curve for plush loft, clean front pattern, and less waste in seams and offcuts than a fully boxed gusset.
 Better yet, it’s way less effort to cut, piece, and sew.
 Pawfect!
+These were made as custom pet beds for our dogs and cat, but the techniques work as a shortcut for making box cushions for any purpose.

 Boxing vs. Boxed Corners on Wrap-Around Cushions